 Easy to grow old fashioned favorite brought to America by early colonists.
 Grow at the back of the flower border or along fences—tough, sturdy, with large, showy flowers in magenta, lilac, pink, cream, and purple.
 Loved by pollinators – will tolerate poor soil.

-Stunning spires of bluish-purple sweet-pea like flowers.
-The flowers bloom all summer and return each year.
-Easy to grow in North American regions Zones: 3-9.
+Spires of Lupins in shades of blue and bluish-purple are a welcome sign in spring.
+Lupins are an important source of nectar for pollinators.
+The flowers will bloom all summer and return to delight with another stunning display the following year.
+Prefers sandy soil and will grow in North American regions Zones: 3-9.
 Lupins prefer full sun but will grow in light partial shade.
-Will withstand a certain amount of drought. **Beneficial for butterflies**
+Will withstand a certain amount of drought.
+Beneficial for butterflies.

 Native host plant for Monarch Butterflies.
 Returns each spring after sowing from seed.
 Deep taproots make this an excellent drought-tolerant plant for zones 3 - 9.
 Bright orange flowers growing two to three feet high create a fantastic display when planted en masse.
 An important nectar source for beneficial pollinators.
 Edible if cooked correctly.
 Used for twine and medical in folklore.

 Attractive Daisy-like flowers with a spicy scent growing 18-24 inches high.
 A perennial that can be difficult to get started but, once established, can live for many years.
 The flowers are cultivated commercially as a natural pesticide, and Pyrethrum is the safest pesticide, especially around food.

 Host plant to Swallowtail butterflies!
 An evergreen (in the South) cold-hardy perennial herb with fragrant lacy bluish-green foliage bearing small yellow flowers in summer.
 It is heat and drought tolerant and suitable for dry, sunny areas.
 Rue will grow 1-3 feet at maturity and is ideal for short hedges or borders.
 Rue will deter cats and is a natural insect repellant.
 Good companion plant for Raspberries, Roses, Alpine Strawberries, and Fig.